 Viewing Photographs on the Web

-Photographs on the web are usually intended to be viewed in a relatively low-light viewing environment using a calibrated and profiled monitor and a color-managed browser.
+Photographs on the web are usually intended to be viewed using a calibrated and profiled monitor and a color-managed browser, with the ambient light levels being about as bright as the brightness of the monitor itself.
 In the small pool of color-managed browers, Firefox is still the best, though sadly Firefox color management is not as good as it used to be.

 This page has information about Firefox color management and links to resources for monitor evaluation and for calibrating and profiling your monitor.